 Verde River Day promotes preservation and care of the environment by showcasing informative exhibits on the Verde's unique riparian habitat.

 Some of the day's events include a climbing wall, organized canoe and kayak rides, sand castle building, and nature-based exhibits.
 Guests of all ages are welcome to fish in the lagoon that is loaded with hundreds of pounds of catfish.
 Poles, bait and tackle are provided for all ages.
 No fishing license is needed.
-Visitors may also experience nature's history through guided nature walks.
 There will be a wide range of entertainment throughout the day.

-Enjoy a guided tour of the river by a hydrologist and the best pancake breakfast.
+Enjoy the best pancake breakfast.
 Non-Profit Food vendors will be cooking up Indian Fry bread, hot dogs and Hamburgers for nominal fees.

 Try pottery making by hand and take your creation home with you .
 See the live birds and reptiles.